-Table M.87. profile: Attributes
+Table M.89. profile: Attributes

-Attribute Type Default Description and List of NMTOKEN - Active if all specified profiles are active as well as all other tests passing, including 'not' comment string - Comment control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch dongle List of NMTOKEN - 3G Dongle state (any of these are ppp up) expect boolean none Defines state considered 'Good' and shown green on status page fb105 List of NMTOKEN - FB105 tunnel state (any of these active) initial boolean true Defines state at system startup, or new config, where not known/fixed interval duration 1 Time between tests invert boolean - Invert final result of testing 12tp List of NMTOKEN - Outgoing L2TP link state (any of these are up) led Colour - LED colour when active (or not expected state, if expect is set) log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information mqtt mqtt-brokers all Generate MQTT activate/deactivate mqtt-off string - Payload for MQTT message when profile de-activated mqtt-on string - Payload for MQTT message when profile activated mqtt-retain boolean - Set message as retained mqtt-topic string - Topic for MQTT message on profile change name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up ppp List of NMTOKEN - PPP link state (any of these are up) recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
-Test settings ignored; Control switches can use and/or/not/invert source string - Source of data, used in automated config management table (unsignedByte 0-99) routetable - Routing table for ping/route timeout duration 10 Time before timeout (i.e. how long test has been failing) vrrp List of NMTOKEN - VRRP state (any of these is master)
+Attribute Туре Default Description

+and List of NMTOKEN - Active if all specified profiles are active as well as all other tests passing, including 'not'

+comment string - Comment

+control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch dhcp List of IPNameAddr - Test passes if any specified addresses are active in DHCP dongle List of NMTOKEN - 3G Dongle state (any of these are ppp up) expect boolean none Defines state considered 'Good' and shown green on status page fb105 List of NMTOKEN - FB105 tunnel state (any of these active) initial boolean true Defines state at system startup, or new config, where not known/fixed interval duration 1 Time between tests invert boolean - Invert final result of testing 12tp List of NMTOKEN - Outgoing L2TP link state (any of these are up) led Colour - LED colour when active (or not expected state, if expect is set) log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information mqtt mqtt-brokers all Generate MQTT activate/deactivate if topic set mqtt-control mqtt-brokers - Allow profile control via MQTT via specific brokers mqtt-off string - Payload for MQTT message when profile de-activated mqtt-on string - Payload for MQTT message when profile activated mqtt-retain boolean - Set message as retained mqtt-topic string - Topic for MQTT message on profile change name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up ppp List of NMTOKEN - PPP link state (any of these are up) recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
+Test settings ignored; Control switches can use and/or/not/invert source string - Source of data, used in automated config management table (unsignedByte 0-99) routetable - Routing table for ping/route/dhcp timeout duration 10 Time before timeout (i.e. how long test has been failing) vrrp List of NMTOKEN - VRRP state (any of these is master)

-Table M.88. profile: Elements
+Table M.90. profile: Elements

-Element Type Instances Description date profile-date Optional, unlimited Test passes if within any date range specified ping profile-ping Optional Test passes if address is answering pings time profile-time Optional, unlimited Test passes if within any time range specified
+Element Туре Instances Description date profile-date Optional, unlimited Test passes if within any date range specified ping profile-ping Optional Test passes if address is answering pings time profile-time Optional, unlimited Test passes if within any time range specified

-M.2.65. profile-date: Test passes if within any of the time ranges specified
+M.2.67. profile-date: Test passes if within any of the time ranges specified